Vapoor/Vapoor/README.md

 # About Me ?

-- 2nd year UIT Full-Stack Developper Student
+- 3rd year UIT Full-Stack Developper Student
 - Passionate about video games, play some of them in a competitive state

-- Enjoy programming using a lot of differents languages and frameworks, back-end like front-end !
+- Enjoy programming for differents subjects, learning, discovering new horizons.
 - Big Japan Lover 🇯🇵
-- Enjoyer of Kafka (Honkai Star Rail character)
+- Enjoyer of Penance (Arknighs Character)

 ## What do/did I Learn(ed) ?